xloem/bitfiles/README.md

+This is a quick tool to inspect and work with files uploaded to the BSV blockchain.
+It also can query transactions.

+You can view such files on the web at https://bico.media/, or upload them with a tool like bsvup.

 Not all features are implemented.
 As always, feel free to PR or fork and add on or rip up.

 Examples: